Authored by the expert who managed and guided the team behind the Cambodia Property Pack

 What "normal" homes become available at $200k in Siem Reap as of 2026?

-As of early 2026, a $200,000 budget (about 800 million KHR or 184,000 EUR) in Siem Reap typically gets you a spacious one-bedroom or a proper two-bedroom condo of 70 to 100 square meters in a good building with amenities like a pool and gym.
+As of early 2026, $200,000 (about 800 million KHR) in Siem Reap typically gets you a spacious one-bedroom or a proper two-bedroom condo in a well-managed building if you are buying as a foreigner, which is when the "normal home" feeling really starts to arrive.

 By the way, we have much more granular data about housing prices in our property pack about Siem Reap.